Horizon worker stole empty plane from Sea-Tac Airport and crashed on small island

 "Alaska Airlines believes a ground service agent employed by Horizon Air was the individual responsible for flying the Horizon Q400 without clearance from Sea-Tac International Airport around 8 p.m. tonight.
 The plane, which was taken from a maintenance position and was not scheduled for passenger flight, crashed about an hour later in a wooded area on Ketron Island in rural Pierce County.
 No ground structures were involved at the crash site.
 Military jets were scrambled from Portland, but it does not appear that these jets were involved in the crash of the Horizon aircraft.
 This individual who took the aircraft, who has not yet been positively identified until remains are examined, is believed to have been the only person on the plane when the plane was taken from a maintenance position at Sea-Tac.
 First responders are at the crash site.
 Appropriate government agencies, including NTSB, FAA and FBI, have been notified."

-While the plane was still in the air, two F-15 Air National Guard fighter jets took off from Portland, Oregon.
+While the plane was still in the air, two F-15 Air National Guard fighter jets launched from Portland, Oregon.

 An air traffic control operator attempted to guide the man to Joint-Base Lewis McChord: "We're just trying to find a place for you to land safely," the operator said.